laderast/sampleFlowDashboard/readme.md

 This repo is a reference dashboard for the `flowDashboard` package: https://github.com/laderast/flowDashboard.
 It uses the `GvHD` dataset from `flowStats`.

+You can see the reference dashboard in action here: https://tladeras.shinyapps.io/sampleFlowDashboard/

 To run it, you will need to install the `flowDashboard` package:

 ```